Mission Garden: Community relations

 As described above, much of what Mission Garden accomplishes depends on collaborations with other individuals and organizations.
 These collaborators have a variety of emphases.
 For example, Mission Garden's model acequia hosts endangered Gila topminnows through a collaboration with the U.S. Fish and Wildlife Service.
 Other collaborators focus on the history or culture of northern Mexico and southern Arizona.
 Volunteers from the Presidio San Agustín del Tucson Museum, for example, often contribute to festivals by demonstrating clothing and tools that were used by people who lived in the Tucson presidio built in 1775.
 Yet other collaborating organizations focus on the local foodscape.
 Volunteers from Iskashitaa Refugee Network, for example, help grow and distribute Mission Garden's food; they also demonstrate traditional agricultural methods during special events such as the San Ysidro Festival.
 US-based and international chefs also collaborate with Mission Garden on occasion.
 Visitors often ask what Mission Garden does with the food that it produces.
 Much of it is given to food pantries such as those run by the Community Food Bank of Southern Arizona and to refugee groups such as Iskashitaa.
 Some of the produce also goes to Mission Garden's volunteers.

 Management

 Leadership

 Mission Garden's executive director is Alyce Sadongei.
 Sadongei served previously in various roles at the Smithsonian Institution and the Arizona State Museum; she is a current member of the Historical Commission for Tucson and Pima County.
-As of March 2025, the staff also includes the people listed below.
-More information about them is available under "Our Team" at Mission Garden's website.